All You Need to Know About Machu Picchu Tours

 Water:

 Anywhere you travel in the world you need to be careful with the drinking water.
 Normally what most people do is buy bottled water, this is the best idea but make sure that the seal is intact.
-For your Machu Picchu tour, it is important to take a refillable water bottle as purified water is provided at your hotel.
-This is also a good way to protect the environment and avoid the use of unnecessary plastics on your visit to Machu Picchu.
-Make sure you keep your fluid levels up during your Machu Picchu Tour to avoid dehydration on this once-in-a-lifetime Machu Picchu tour.
+For your Machu Picchu tour, it is important to take a refillable water bottle.
+Purified water is provided at your hotel.
+This is a good way to protect the environment.
+You also avoid the use of unnecessary plastics on your visit to Machu Picchu.
+Make sure you keep your fluid levels up to avoid dehydration.
+Don´t forget this is a once-in-a-lifetime Machu Picchu tour.

 Food:

-Eat healthy and in reputable restaurants before your Machu Picchu tour to avoid illness.
-Getting sick before your Machu Picchu vacation package is not a good way to prepare for that visit to this modern wonder of the world.
-Remember that your body is dealing with the altitude gain even before you begin your Machu Picchu visit and getting sick could take away valuable travel time on your trip to Peru.
-Wait until after your Machu Picchu tour to sample or experiment with the local cuisine and try all of the delicious Peruvian dishes (and pisco sours) on offer during your Peru tour package!
+Eat healthy and in reputable restaurants before your Machu Picchu tour.
+This will avoid unwanted illnesses.
+Getting sick before your vacation package is not a good way to prepare!
+You want to be feeling well to visit this modern wonder of the world.
+Remember that your body is already dealing with the altitude gain.
+Even before you begin your Machu Picchu visit.
+Getting sick could take away valuable travel time on your trip to Peru.
+Wait until after your Machu Picchu tour to sample or experiment with the local cuisine.
+Sample all of the delicious Peruvian dishes (and pisco sours) , after your Machu Picchu trip!

 Cusco Cuisine!